-Meals may be reimbursed not to exceed up to \$40 per day.
+Eligible meals may be reimbursed not to exceed up to \$40 per day.
 A detailed voucher must be presented to Ohio County Treasurer's Office for payment.
 It is recommended to apply the following guidelines when traveling.

 Breakfast \$8.00